jeffseo/LearnCpp.com/Chapter_0/Readme.md

 Windows: Microsoft Visual Studios
 OS X: Xcode

 Project type for the LearnCPP will be **console projects** (projects that can be run from DOS or linux command-line and by default have no graphical user interface plus compiled into stand-alone executable files)

+IDE's create a **workspace (or solutions)** for a project which is a container that can hold one or more related projects.
+However, it is recommended to create new workspaces for each program to make it simpler as well as reduce chances of error.